 - Fresh juice of the whole plant: a spoonful, three times a day.

-- Compresses soaked in a decoction of 60 g of plant per liter of water, then applied on wounds and hemorrhoids.
+- Compresses soaked in a decoction of 60 g of plant per liter of water are applied to wounds and hemorrhoids.

 REFERENCES